AmramGainer/MizuumiWikiRDF/README.md

 * Mapping Diagram.png - a representation of how properties of each entry will be organized in RDF format.
 * Mizuumi_Dataset.ttl - the RDF export in Pretty Turtle format

+## Ontology & Controlled Voabulary
+I used schema.org as my primary ontology and its VideoGames type as my controlled vocabulary

+## Linking Strategy.
+Game Title - Literal.
+I felt the titles would be very obscure and random, so I figured it would be difficult to find them as URIs in any databases like wikidata.
+A few games' names came up, but not enough to justify making this a URI in my opinion.
+Developer Name - URI.
+I almost had made this a Literal for the same reason as stated above, but I had some better luck finding creators on wikidata, so I figured it would be ok to make this one a URI.
+I found at least half on the creators on wikidata and was able to replace the entries without legit URIs with example.com addresses.

 ## Example RDF
 ### Game: Hinokakera Chaotic Eclipse
 #### Human Readable format